 This public notice may be used to fill target grades.

-- The primary purpose of this position is to perform professional and scientific work requiring the design, development, and adaption of statistical modeling and analysis techniques, with additional practical applications of mathematical and probability skills and theories, as well as other scientific methods (e.g. risk management) and techniques to formulate accurate and unambiguous measurements.
+- he primary purpose of this position is to perform professional and scientific work requiring the design, development, and adaption of statistical modeling and analysis techniques.

 - Exercises considerable originality in the formulation and development of new mathematical techniques and methods for computational application.